niu-grandpa/rabbit-ui/README.en-US.md

     <h3>A lightweight JavaScript UI library written in TypeScript</h3>
 </h1>

-> The official documentation website is in the works

 ### Features

+- Use semantic custom elements for easy resolution

-- Elegant, concise, and huge and bloated let people see the dazzling structure Say goodbye
+- Elegant and simple, say goodbye to the huge and bloated dazzling structure

-- It does not rely on any third party framework, and is based on native JavaScript at the bottom, out-of-the-box
+- Does not rely on any third party framework, the underlying base is native JavaScript, import out of the box

-- Custom tags that use small amounts of HTML code and are semantically readable

-- Can be used directly in Vue, React, or other existing projects
+- Can be used in Vue, jQuery or other existing projects

-- Rich components and features to meet most site scenarios
+- Rich components and features to suit most site scenarios

 - Careful, beautiful UI

--Documentation in detail
+- Documents that are minutiae

 ### Install